subelsky/html5tutorial/README.markdown

 # EXERCISE THREE
 ## Canvas Image Manipulation

-1. Copy the file `media/water.jpg` from the tutorial project to your directory.
+1. Copy the file `media/water.jpg` from the tutorial project to your project's `media` directory.
 (This image is [Creative Commons-licensed](http://www.flickr.com/photos/50183640@N05/5616041841/))

 2. Draw this image using the canvas by adding these lines to your `tutorial.js` file: